Common Minke Whale

 Northeast Atlantic

-In recent years, the basic annual quotas have remained unchanged at around 880 whales and the catch less than 500 whales.
+There is no evidence of a long-term increase or decrease in abundance between 1989 and 2019.
+In recent years, the basic total Norwegian annual quotas have remained steady at approximately 880 whales (for Area CM+E), while actual catches have been 537 whales/year (for Area E) the past 20 years and show a decreasing trend.
 For actual numbers regarding catches and quotas, click here.
-Although neither NAMMCO nor the IWC has assigned a specific conservation status to this stock, it is likely that it is in a healthy state as the numbers are large relative to present and historic harvests and there is no evidence of any downward trend in numbers.
+Although neither NAMMCO nor the IWC has assigned a specific conservation status to this stock, it is likely to be in a healthy state.
+The population is large relative to both present and historic harvests, with no evidence of a decline.
+Proposals for improved monitoring, including genetic mark-recapture and expanded survey coverage, have been made to ensure long-term sustainability under changing environmental conditions (Øien et al., 2024).

 Management